raisa-d/Rai-s-Slice-Of-The-Universe/README.md

 - Hard-coding sizes: Typically, I don't ever hard-code widths/heights, but in this project I did.
 It made media queries more finnicky than necessary-- in the future, I will stick to using flex proprties to size sections instead of hardcoding them to make it easier for future me.
 - Animations/Keyframes: I finally learned how keyframes works and it wasn't as hard as I imagined!
 I used them for all of the mermaid swimming patterns!
 - Project Planning: I focused more on development than planning this time around because I was just excited to get my hands dirty.
 In the end, I am really happy with my result but I do think it would've been easier if I had a more explicit plan.
 - Mobile-First Designs: Next time, I'll draw the mobile layout out before I start coding.
 In this project, I initially wasn't going to do a mobile layout since it's 90s themed and the 90s sites didn't have that.
 But then I wanted to add media queries and it was really hard to get things looking right because I didn't write the HTML with that in mind.
-I will definitely be tryign mobile-first designing and building in the future.
+I will definitely be trying mobile-first designing and building in the future.
 - Demo Reels: I have never seen a hackathon demo reel before so it is brand new for me and I had to learn what is expected.

 ## Optimizations